High stoma output

 It is related to opioids and is often referred to as an antimotility medicine.
 This is because it acts on the muscle found in the small intestine to slow down bowel transit (the passage of food through the gut).

 Slowing bowel transit means there is more time for water and electrolytes to be absorbed.
-This helps to thicken and firm up stools which prevents diarrhoea and the loss of fluids and electrolytes.
+This helps to thicken and firm up stools which prevents diarrhoea and loss of fluids and electrolytes.

 Loperamide is generally preferred over other opioid medicines used as antimotility medicines, such as codeine, as it usually works better and has fewer side effects.